Did you know that Oregon has more than 200 ghost towns, which is the highest concentration of any state in the entire United States?

 Read More: The 25 Best Beaches on the Oregon Coast

 9. The Witch’s Castle – Forest Park, Portland, Oregon

 The Witch’s Castle is likely the most infamous of all the haunted places in Oregon.

-While its true origins may be as simple as being an old abandoned public bathroom or Park Ranger’s building, this location still has taken on a wild story all its own.
+While its true, the origins may be as simple as being an old abandoned public bathroom or Park Ranger’s building.
+However, this location still takes on a wild story all its own.

 The story of the Balch and Stump family dates back to the 1850s, telling the tale of an underaged and inappropriate love (Danford Balch fell in love with Stump’s daughter, Anna), when Stump’s wife cursed Balch for even thinking about marrying their daughter.

 The story ended with the murder of Mortimer Stump by Danford Balch and him claiming Stump’s wife as a witch.

 Both the Stump ghosts (husband and wife) are said to haunt the stone home.
 Many claim of unexplained paranormal activity when they visit.

 Plan a trip: 15 Adventurous Day Trips From Portland, Oregon